TopolMar/pot/readme.md

 ##### Design discussed
 1 side navigation changed in color to a nice green and spread to all windows.

-2, a lower fixed navigation bar of the same color is created on the about page
+2 a lower fixed navigation bar of the same color is created on the about page

 3 cases alternate in color

 4 messages in the chat are separated from each other and each is green

 5 on the home page, the cases in the columns are separated from each other and have a color.

+6 Home page have modal, about page have progress bar